-The Cavanagh Heart Center’s vascular team is expert at diagnosing and treating abdominal aortic aneurysms, a condition that can go undiagnosed until it becomes life-threatening.
+The team at Banner – University Medical Center Phoenix's Cavanagh Heart Center has expertise in diagnosing and treating abdominal aortic aneurysms, a condition that can go undiagnosed until it becomes life-threatening.

 Our coordinated approach means our patients receive the care they need, when they need it.

-An abdominal aortic aneurysm, also referred to as AAA or Triple A occurs when a weakened area in the wall of the aorta (the largest artery in the body) results in an abnormal widening or ballooning greater than 50 percent of its normal size.
+An abdominal aortic aneurysm, also referred to as AAA, occurs when a weakened area in the wall of the aorta (the largest artery in the body) results in an abnormal widening or ballooning greater than 50 percent of its normal size.

 Abdominal Aortic Aneurysm Causes and Symptoms